Lexteam/lex-game/SPECIFICATION.md

 Every *n* number of seconds/minutes, a pulse will go through the circuit.
 If, when the pulse comes, the circuit does not reach the door at the end, the circuit will be randomly scrambled and must be re-completed.
-If the circuit is complete, the door will open. n will probably be decreased each section.
+If the circuit is complete, the door will open. n will probably be decreased each section(5-6 levels).

 The circuit/line/thingy will have a set of points, connected by "connections" - parts of the line between points.
 A connection has a point it goes to, and a